OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/sia/cpcs.md

 ---
 title: cpcs
-description: CPCS is a powerful tool that allows users to view company distribution based on various parameters like sector, market cap and more.
+description: "CPCS is a powerful tool that allows users to view company distribution" based on various parameters like sector, market cap and more.
 It offers customizable options to control the data display.
 keywords: